-Echoes in gravitational wave signals suggest that the event horizon of a black hole may be more complicated than scientists currently think.
+Echoes in gravitational wave signals suggest that a black hole’s event horizon may be more complicated than scientists presently believe.

-Research from the University of Waterloo reports the first tentative detection of these echoes, caused by a microscopic quantum “fuzz” that surrounds newly formed black holes.
+The first tentative detection of these echoes, created by a microscopic quantum “fuzz” that surrounds newly formed black holes, has been reported by researchers at the University of Waterloo.

 Gravitational waves are ripples in the fabric of space-time, caused by the collision of massive, compact objects in space, such as black holes or neutron stars.